smartyshaman/anantshiva.github.io/_posts/2027-03-29-obsidian-forever-notes.md

 Anyway, the set up was still a pain in the ass.

-Until I realised that I could stay in Obsidian and simply use Dataview to achieve the same goal.
-Here’s the code I use in my Daily Note template to pull entries from the same day in previous years:
+Until I realised that I could do the same thing in Obsidian with a single Dataview query.
+Here’s what I use in the Daily Notes template to pull past entries from the same date:

 ```js
 TABLE WITHOUT ID